-Research tells us that the quality of the relationship between infants and toddlers and the people who care for them everyday affects their development in all areas.
+Research tells us that the quality of the relationship between infants, toddlers and preschoolers and the people who care for them everyday affects their development in all areas.
 Children are influenced by their relationships with all members of the family and their cultures.
-Therefore, it is critical for staff to view families in a holistic manner which takes into consideration both their culture and community.
+Therefore, it is critical for staff to view families in a holistic manner that takes into consideration both their culture and community.
 Cultural competency is more than recognition of ethnicity and race.
 It acknowledges and understands the values, customs, and traditions that influence behavior.